nuxeo-sandbox/nuxeo-website-preview/README.md

 If there is any risk of a user uploading a website that contains some malicious JavaScript (like getting the cookies to steel the session), then we recommend to add configuration to approve/reject the document before making it available.

 The plugin could also be forked and sanitizing the JavaScript can be done (Nuxeo has APIs for this purpose).
 This means the plugin would then send html files that contain no `<script>` tag at all for example.

+## Settings and Cache and Troubleshooting
+When displaying website from a folde,r the plugin uses an internal, in memory, cache to avoid searching/NXQL all the time for the same files.

+This can be an issue during testing, so if you change your test document and don't see what you are expecting, you can disable the cache with this request:

+`/nuxeo/site/WSP/settings/useCache/false`

 ## Support